flo/TerraTech/README.md

 ## Terra Tech

-### Getting started
+### Demo
-Currently there is no world generation,  so trying out new things requires getting a starter pack of items.
+You can use the in game command terraTechStarterPack to get some basic items to try.

-Open the console window and type terraTechStarterPack.
-This will give you some basic items to try.
+Supplying no parameter gives everything.
+Or,  you can specify a specific pack of items: IronWorks, ItemConveyors, MechanicalPower, or Magic.

 ### Iron Works
 Your hearth needs to be heated in order to melt iron.
 Put coal into a fireplace next to your herath.
 Iron melts at 1538 degrees.